 All professional voice actors put themselves in their character’s shoes and make those feelings their own.
 You can practice your acting techniques by testing different scenarios with a friend and taking a video of each pass.
 Write down a list of prompts and act them out.
+Just like this old but gold quote, practice makes perfect, even in voice acting.
 You can also have several variations of the same scene.
-After each set, you can review the video and pick which version is the most convincing.
+After each set, you can review the video and pick the most convincing version.

 While no one sees your face when you are voice acting, your facial expressions affect the sounds you make.
 The voice-over industry uses this in their favor.
-When you are playing a happy, sad, or angry character, let your face move with your voice.
+When playing a happy, sad, or angry character, let your face move with your voice.
+Accidental sound, neutral sound, discussion sound, even American sound, or whatever type of sound you make affects your character.
 Over time, you can play all kinds of people with no problem!

 Seems lame, right?
 But not all tips get to be glamorous.
+Who knows that staying hydrated could make you become an expert in voice acting?
 Excessively talking can give you a dry mouth - how much more trying out new voices hours on end?
-Whether it is for practice or for a prank call, you need to stay hydrated to keep your voice in good shape.
+Whether for practice or a prank call, you need to stay hydrated to keep your voice in good shape.
 Having a dry mouth will only make it hard to stay in character and keep a consistent voice - this only ruins the whole bit.